© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 A slight univallate hillfort 600m south east of Home Farm is a scheduled monument protected by Historic England under reference 1018453.
 View the official record →

-This slight univallate hillfort located 600 metres south-east of Home Farm in Buckinghamshire is a modest example of Iron Age defensive settlement dating to the pre-Roman period.
+This slight univallate hillfort is located approximately 600 metres south east of Home Farm in Buckinghamshire and represents a modest example of Iron Age fortification.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018453.

 A slight univallate hillfort 600m south east of Home Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018453.